deliverystack/kontent.components/README.md

 ## React Components

-Other than `CmsComponents.jsx`, `Stringify.jsx`, and `UseCmsItem.jsx`, each of the React components receives as parameters the kontent.ai item and a key that identifies the data in that item for the component to use.
+Other than `CmsComponents.jsx`, `EmbedCmsEntry.jsx`, `Stringify.jsx`, and `UseCmsItem.jsx`, each of the React components receives as parameters the kontent.ai item and a key that identifies the data in that item for the component to use.

 ### The `CmsBannerComponent.jsx` React Component